AuthorTitleAccn#YearItem Type Claims

 No image available

 Keyword(s)1.
-Applications of Mathematics 2.
+CONTINUUM MECHANICS 2.
 DIFFERENTIAL EQUATIONS 3.
 EBOOK 4.
 EBOOK - SPRINGER 5.
-Mathematical Methods in Physics 6.
+FIBER OPTICS 6.
 MATHEMATICAL PHYSICS 7.
-MATHEMATICS
+PLASMA WAVES 8.
+Quantum Gases and Condensates 9.
+QUANTUM STATISTICS 10.
+Waves, instabilities and nonlinear plasma dynamics

 Item TypeeBook